 The second stage will also require a short closure to the Surf Coast Walk during the week of 10 June to allow helicopters to transport the new stairs for installation, a technique that will significantly reduce construction time.

 GORCC is asking the public to respect construction workers and native vegetation and stay out of the construction and conservation areas during the closure.

 Following a detailed design process, works are due to commence on a replacement of the stairs at popular surf access point Steps and Boobs in March 2019.
 The works are a result of storm damage that occurred in June 2017.

-The tender for demolition and construction of the lower section of stairs spanning the cliff base and boulders has been completed, with remaining construction commencing in March due for completion after Easter 2019.
+The tender for demolition and construction of the lower section of stairs spanning the cliff base and boulders has been completed, with construction on this stage likely to commence in June 2019.

 Ken Northwood, Chairman of the Great Ocean Road Coast Committee said the organisation had gone to public tender for the important upgrade with works targeted to begin as soon as possible, depending on weather and contractor availability.

 “Steps is obviously an icon of the surf coast and leads the way to three popular surf breaks,” said Mr Northwood.
 “Current engineering advice is that while the current structure is safe to remain open, a replacement needs to be prioritised, which we have done.”

 The lower tier replacement stairs will be a non-slip fibre reinforced material in a similar alignment to the existing stairs.
 The non-slip surface is designed to be safer and to meet the predicted impacts of climate change.
 The upper tier stairs and lookout will be replaced in timber.
 Upgrades to drainage will also be completed to help prevent erosion.